How to do CPR

-Or if you are alone with the person, call 999 before you start CPR.
+If you can’t find anyone to help, call 999 before you start CPR.

 - Kneel next to the person.

-- Do this at a rate of 100 to 120 chest compressions per minute – that’s almost 2 per second.
+- Do this at a rate of 100 to 120 chest compressions per minute – that’s around 2 per second.

 - Open the airway again by tilting the head back and lifting the chin.
 Pinch the soft part of the person’s nose closed.

 - Take a normal breath, make a seal around their mouth and breathe out steadily.